shashwatw/DSA/README.md

 # Coding  Practice  Repository

 Welcome to my coding practice repository!
-Here, I document my solutions to various coding problems from LeetCode, CodeStudio, CodeChef, and the Striver SDE Sheet.
+Here, I document my solutions to various coding problems from LeetCode, Geeks for Geeks, CodeStudio, CodeChef, and the Striver SDE Sheet.
 This repository serves as a personal reference and learning tool for tracking my coding progress.

 ## Table of Contents